 Parameter Description Default Value namespace Namespace in which the UCT-C components are to be deployed. uct serviceAccount.create Specifies whether a service account should be created.
 FALSE serviceAccount.annotations Annotations to add to the service account. serviceAccount.name Name of the service account if uctcTap.serviceAccount.create is set to true. gigamon imagePullSecrets List of image pull secrets for private registries. gigamon (customize as needed) ingress.enabled Specify if an Ingress controller is already installed.
-Setting this to 'true' will create an TRUE
+Setting this to 'true' will create an ingress resource.
+TRUE ingress.annotations Annotations to be added to the ingress. ingress.annotations.kubernetes.io/ingress.class Class name of the ingress controller to be used. nginx debugmode Specified in the hex form of 0x00[aaaa][b] [c] where aaaa is the number of pcap messages to maintain before rollover, b can have the value 0 or 1 where 0-do not create pcap or 1-create pcap, and c can have the value between 1 to 4 where 1-fatal, 2-error, 3-info, 4-debug.
+0x0A000003

-Parameter Description Default Value ingress resource. ingress.annotations Annotations to be added to the ingress. ingress.annotations.kubernetes.io/ingress.class Class name of the ingress controller to be used. nginx debugmode Specified in the hex form of 0x00[aaaa][b] [c] where aaaa is the number of pcap messages to maintain before rollover, b can have the value 0 or 1 where 0=do not create pcap or 1=create pcap, and c can have the value between 1 to 4 where 1=fatal, 2=error, 3=info, 4=debug.
-0x0A000003 securityContextConstraints.create If the platform is OpenShift, set securityContextConstraints.create to true.
+Parameter Description Default Value securityContextConstraints.create If the platform is OpenShift, set securityContextConstraints.create to true.
 This will create a custom Security Context Constraint (SCC) with the required permissions for the UCT-C solution.
-FALSE securityContextConstraints.name Name of the Security context constraints (SCC) to be created. gigamon validation Setting this to true will deploy a pre- validator pod before and a post-validator pod after the deployment of the UCT-C solution.
+FALSE Note: When using privileged ports, ensure to launch the controller with root privileges. securityContextConstraints.name Name of the Security context constraints (SCC) to be created. gigamon validation Setting this to true will deploy a prevalidator pod before and a post-validator pod after the deployment of the UCT-C solution.
 TRUE